Encopresis is a common childhood problem; it occurs in about 3 to 4% of 4-year-old children and decreases in frequency with age.

 Stool retention and constipation result in dilation of the rectum and sigmoid colon, which leads to changes in the reactivity of muscles and nerves of the bowel wall.
 These changes decrease the efficacy of bowel excretory function and lead to further retention.
 As stool remains in the bowel, water is absorbed, which hardens the stool, making passage more difficult and painful.
 Softer, looser stool may then leak around the hardened stool bolus, resulting in overflow.
 Both leakage and ineffective bowel control result in stool accidents.

 Any underlying disorders are treated.
-If there is no specific underlying pathology, symptoms are addressed.
+If there is no specific underlying pathology, symptoms are addressed (1).
 Initial treatment involves educating the parents and child about the physiology of encopresis, removing blame from the child, and diffusing the emotional reactions of those involved.
 Next the goal is to relieve any stool impaction.

 After evacuation, a follow-up visit should be held to assess whether the evacuation has been successful, make sure soiling has resolved, and establish a maintenance plan.
 This plan includes encouragement of maintenance of regular bowel movements (usually via ongoing laxative management) and behavioral interventions to encourage stool evacuation.
-There are many options for maintenance laxative therapy (see Table: Treatment of Constipation), but PEG without electrolytes is used most often, typically 1 to 2 doses of 17 g/day titrated to effect.
+There are many options for maintenance laxative therapy (see Table: Treatment of Constipation in Children), but PEG without electrolytes is used most often, typically 1 to 2 doses of 17 g/day titrated to effect.
 At times a stimulant laxative may also be continued on the weekends to encourage extra evacuation of stool.

-Behavioral strategies include structured toilet-sitting times (eg, having children sit on the toilet for 5 to 10 min after each meal to take advantage of the gastrocolic reflex).
+Behavioral strategies include structured toilet-sitting times (eg, having children sit on the toilet for 5 to 10 minutes after each meal to take advantage of the gastrocolic reflex).
 If children have accidents during certain times of the day, they also should sit on the toilet immediately prior to those times.
 Small rewards are often useful incentives.
 For example, giving children stickers to place on a chart each time they sit on the toilet (even if there is no stool production) can increase adherence to a plan.
 Often a stepwise program is used in which children receive small tokens (eg, stickers) for sitting on the toilet and larger rewards for consistent adherence.
 Rewards may need to be changed over time to maintain children’s interest in the plan.

 Regular follow-up visits are necessary for ongoing guidance and support.
 Bowel retraining is a long process that may take months to years and includes slow withdrawal of laxatives once symptoms resolve and continued encouragement of toilet sitting.
 Relapses often occur during withdrawal of the maintenance regimen, so it is important to provide ongoing support and guidance during this phase.